 In this paper we present the results of three experiments.
 The first explores how different values of σ (uncertainty in the payoff signal), k (the size of the sample pool) and the social learning rule interact to affect the earliest stage of beneficial innovation.
 Our specific concern is to establish the probability that a rare beneficial innovation is lost from the total population, N, as a result of sampling effects.
 We achieve this by assuming that there is one innovator who has a superior trait and that all other individuals in the population share an inferior trait (with lower g and therefore lower mean p).
 For simplicity we assume that the innovation and the existing trait both have the same payoff variance, σ.
 In this first experiment we are not concerned with population sampling, so in all cases N = k + 1.
 In other words, the sample pool is simply the entire population minus the focal individual, and thus by altering k we are effectively altering the population size.
 In this way the results can be compared with those obtained by Shennan (2001) and Henrich (2004).

-The second and third experiments focus on different values of σ (uncertainty in the payoff signal), k (the size of the sample pool) and the social learning rule interact to determine the long-term rate of cultural evolution.
+The second and third experiments focus on how different values of σ (uncertainty in the payoff signal), k (the size of the sample pool) and the social learning rule interact to determine the long-term rate of cultural evolution.
 The latter is measured as the average value of g after a pre-defined number of time-steps.
 In other words, we seek to identify conditions where, holding constant the rates of innovation (μ) and the amount of improvement (b), we see the fastest spread of beneficial cultural traits.
 Furthermore, in this case we abandon the assumption of panmixia and instead explore the effect of population sampling.
 We achieve this by implementing the model as a simple agent-based simulation in which we randomly place the agents in a bounded space and define the sample pool of each focal agent as its k nearest-neighbours (see figure 1).
 Thus, when k < N - 1 we model some degree of isolation by distance whereas when k = N - 1 we model a panmictic population.
 Note that modelling the membership of the sample pool as a fixed number of neighbours (rather than, say, those falling within some euclidean search radius) guarantees a fixed size sample pool per agent and, importantly for interpretation of N, that there are no completely isolated population subgroups.
-In experiment 2 we hold the total population, N, constant and vary k,, hence we are no longer modelling the effect of population size per se, but rather the completeness which the population is sampled.
+In experiment 2 we hold the total population, N, constant and vary k, hence we are no longer modelling the effect of population size per se, but rather the completeness which the population is sampled.
 In that regard this second experiment is closer to some of the experiments conducted by Powell et al (2009) than it is to the earlier studies of Shennan (2001) and Henrich (2004), although of course it is different in its very explicit treatment of payoff uncertainty.
-In experiment 3 we instead explore both the variation of the census population size (N) and the sample pool size k (see table 1 for parameter ranges used in the three experiments).
+In experiment 3 we vary both the census population size (N) and the sample pool size k.
+Table 1 records the range of parameter values used in the three experiments.

 [Table 1]